 Unlike ordinary spatial data, innovations in space technology allow us to pinpoint the exact location of an object or person on our planet.
 We can apply these technologies in several areas: they can map everything from GPS navigators and drivers to the vast possibilities of remote sensing of satellites orbiting the Earth.
 The use of this technology is inexpensive and simple, and its possibilities are almost unlimited.
 Sources: 4

-Geo-software tools such as SOCET and GXP ™ allow the analysis, fusion and use of geo-information into actionable intelligence, providing timely and accurate information to our policymakers, intelligence analysts, warfighters and emergency responders to adapt and respond to emerging situations.
+Geo-software tools such as SOCET and GXP (TM) allow the analysis, fusion, and use of geo-information into actionable intelligence, providing timely and accurate information to our policymakers, intelligence analysts, warfighters, and emergency responders to adapt and respond to emerging situations.
 Sources: 13

 Geospatial Technology is the system that collects and processes site-specific data from Earth.
 Space technologies offer various ways to create and use the maps needed to manage our communities and industries.
-These technologies include GPS (Global Positioning System), GIS (Geographical Information System) and RS (Remote Sensing).
+These technologies include GPS (Global Positioning System), GIS (Geographical Information System), and RS (Remote Sensing).
 Sources: 6, 8

-GIS, a kind of geospatial technology, combines spatial and non-spatial data, remote sensing images and GPS data points into a sophisticated overall system.
-GIS allows users to collect, group and analyze the required information across multiple levels, including altitude, vegetation types, forest health, roads, waters and animals.
+GIS, a kind of geospatial technology, combines spatial and non-spatial data, remote sensing images, and GPS data points into a sophisticated overall system.
+GIS allows users to collect, group, and analyze the required information across multiple levels, including altitude, vegetation types, forest health, roads, waters, and animals.
 It helps to find answers to the many questions that arise in different industries.
 Sources: 4

-At master level, it offers an unprecedented analysis of landscapes and enables more functionality than cartographers allowed in the past.
+At the master level, it offers an unprecedented analysis of landscapes and enables more functionality than cartographers allowed in the past.
 Space technologies such as GIS have many useful applications for urban planners, conservationists, environmental sciences, and health care.
-Geomatic geospatial technology Geomatic, also known as multidisciplinary tools, is an advanced degree in a particular subject, such as that of GIS.
+Geomatic geospatial technology Geomatic, also known as multidisciplinary tools, is an advanced degree in a particular subject, such as GIS.
 Sources: 3

-Software tools include Geographic Information Systems (GIS), Cartography, Remote Sensing and Image Analysis (RMR).
-A Geographical Information System (GIS) is a computer system for scientific research, water planning and management.
+Software tools include Geographic Information Systems (GIS), Cartography, Remote Sensing, and Image Analysis (RMR).
+A Geographical Information System (GIS) is a computer system for scientific research, water planning, and management.
 GIS integrates powerful computer skills with a unique visual perspective and a good old-fashioned map.
 Sources: 6, 12

 Geospatial Technology refers to the technology used to collect, manipulate and store geographic information.
 GPS, remote sensing, geofencing, and other examples of space technologies.
 Other geodata can come from GPS data, satellite imagery, and geotagging.
 Sources: 5